lucascompython/mipster/README.md

 ## TODO:

-- [ ] Add a proper tokenizer
-- [ ] Refactor wasm zig code
+- [x] Refactor wasm zig code
 - [x] Re-write the web interface in Astro, with typescript
-- [ ] Support syntax highlighting in the web editor
+- [x] Support syntax highlighting in the web editor